manuelbieh/react-book/ecosystem/routing.md

 }
 ```

-This example demonstrates how we can implement a button which will direct us to the home page once it's clicked using the `useHistory()` hook.
+This example demonstrates how we can implement a button which will direct us to the home page once it's clicked using the `useHistory()` Hook.

 ### useParams\(\)

-This hook is basically a shortcut for accessing parameters which were hidden in `match.params`.
+This Hook is basically a shortcut for accessing parameters which were hidden in `match.params`.
 If a route has been implemented using placeholders, such as `/users/:userid` , and then a URL such as `/users/123` has been called, the `params` object will contain a key/value pair in the form of `{ "userid": "123" }.`

-The `useParams()` hook allows us to _directly_ access this object:
+The `useParams()` Hook allows us to _directly_ access this object:

 ```jsx
 import React from 'react';